KBNLresearch/frame-generator/README.md

 ## Demo

-An online demo, providing a graphical user interface to the Frame Generator’s main functionality and a basic visualization of the results, is available at [http://www.kbresearch.nl/frames/](http://www.kbresearch.nl/frames/).
+An online demo providing a graphical user interface to the Frame Generator’s main functionality and a basic visualization of the results is available at [http://www.kbresearch.nl/frames/](http://www.kbresearch.nl/frames/).
+The source code of the demo can be found [here](https://github.com/jlonij/frame-generator-gui).